lucascamacho/coevo_mut_antag/README.md

 - Output: figures, pdf's, graphs, etc. All the visual results of my projects are here
 - Manuscript: the RMarkdown files that compose my master's dissertation.

 ### Running my simulations

-I deeply recommend to run my scripts looking at the working directory that i'am using.
 Some parts of my script depends on R packages that must be previous installed (see the used packages list below) and my scripts are directed to my own working directory.
 Please, remember to use your own working directory when run the simulations.

 List of R packages used:
 - ggplot2